 Focus On Your Flower Beds

 Whether you have one small flower bed or several sprawling areas of beds, you should ensure that all of the vegetation looks fresh and tidy.
+Make sure to do regular lawn maintenance.
 Trim bushes, and add bright spring annuals to brighten up the space.
 Pull weeds, and add a layer of fresh mulch to your flower beds to give them a finished, well-maintained look.

 Keep The Lawn Neat And Tidy